 Blindside waterproofing is considerably more complex than traditional post-applied below-grade waterproofing, but it doesn’t have to set back timelines.
 If you need to address a below-grade waterproofing condition and a pre-applied waterproofing application is needed, then this article is for you.

-In contrast to post-applied below-grade waterproofing, a drainage course and waterproofing membrane are installed before the concrete vertical walls are constructed.
-More simply, the foundational walls are put into place after the waterproofing systems are already in place, the building is being constructed from the outside in.
+With blindside waterproofing, a drainage course and waterproofing membrane are installed before the concrete vertical walls are constructed.
+Essentially, the foundational walls are put into place after the waterproofing systems are already in place.
+In other words, the building is being constructed from the outside in.

-This means the waterproofing is in the ideal location, on the outside of the foundation wall or the positive-side, which means any groundwater or contaminant vapor will apply pressure to the waterproofing membrane that is supported by the additional substantial strength of the concrete foundation wall.
+This places the waterproofing system in the ideal location, on the outside of the foundation wall or the positive-side.
+Any groundwater or contaminant vapor will apply pressure to the waterproofing membrane, which is subsequently supported by the additional strength of the concrete foundation wall.

-Blindside waterproofing can be tricky because the application isn’t often simple and straightforward, meaning the system is not being installed on a uniform and flat surface; instead, it is installed over a soil retention system made up of lagging beams, sheet pilings and/or compacted native soils.
-It’s required primarily on projects where property lines or nearby structures limit excavation and access.
-Think of high-density, build-up areas, “zero lot line” foundation walls or tunnels.
+Applying blindside waterproofing can be tricky.
+The system is not installed on a uniform and flat surface; instead, it is placed over a soil retention system made up of lagging beams, sheet pilings and/or compacted native soils.
+This approach is primarily required on projects where property lines or nearby structures limit excavation and access.
+For example, it is often used in built-up areas for office, multifamily or medical developments, zero lot line foundation walls, or subway tunnels.

 How Is Blindside Waterproofing Applied?